karubiotools/AnssBin/Metagenomics/Metabarcoding_analysis_guide.md

 ---

 ## Conclusion
 This guide provides an easy-to-follow workflow for metabarcoding analysis using QIIME2, DADA2, phyloseq, and vegan.
-Customize parameters based on your dataset and research needs!
+Users can easily use these scripts in function of their research needs.